exaloop/codon/docs/sphinx/tutorial/primer.rst

     range(100000) |> iter ||> print  # prints all these numbers, probably in random order range(100000) |> iter ||> process ||> clean  # runs process in parallel, and then cleans data in parallel

-In the last example, Seq will automatically schedule the ``process`` and ``clean`` functions to execute as soon as possible.
+In the last example, Codon will automatically schedule the ``process`` and ``clean`` functions to execute as soon as possible.
 You can control the number of threads via the ``OMP_NUM_THREADS`` environment variable.